Black crowned crane

 The black crowned crane (Balearica pavonina) is a part of the family Gruidae, along with its sister species, the grey crowned crane.
 It is topped with its characteristic bristle-feathered golden crown.
 It is usually found in the shallow wetlands of sub-Saharan Africa during the wet season, which act as its principal breeding, feeding and roosting sites although it can also be found foraging in grasslands and near croplands of dry savanna.

 Taxonomy

-The black crowned crane is of the order Gruiformes, which includes all cranes as well as the rails (family Rallidae).
-Cranes are further classified in the Gruidae family which includes sister species like the grey crowned crane as well as the sandhill crane and the whooping crane.
-The black crowned crane has two subspecies: Balearica pavonina pavonina and Balearica pavonina ceciliae.
+The black crowned crane was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the cranes and herons in the genus Ardea and coined the binomial name Ardea pavonina.
+He specified the type locality as Africa.
+Linnaeus cited earlier authors including the English naturalist George Edwards who in 1751 had included a description and a hand-colour etching of the "Crowned African Crane" in the fourth volume of his A Natural History of Uncommon Birds.
+The black crowned crane is now placed together with the grey crowned crane in the genus Balearica that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.
+The genus name is from Latin Baliaricus meaning "of the Balearic Islands".
+The specific epithet pavonina is Latin meaning "peacock-like" or "patterned or coloured like the peacock's tail".